mike-fabian/ibus-typing-booster/content/docs/user/index.md

 The `show_selection_info` command provides detailed information about either:

-- The currently selected text, **or** The character immediately to the
+- The currently selected text

-- left of the cursor (if no text is selected or if selection retrieval fails, such as on Wayland).
+**or** (if no text is selected or if selection retrieval fails, such as on Wayland):

+- The grapheme cluster immediately to the left of the cursor (a grapheme cluster might consist of several Unicode code points)

 #### Example